MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 :::image type="content" source="../../media/glint/reports/heat-map-mgr-suppressed.png" alt-text="Screenshot of a heat map report where a manager team has insufficient results and another manager team is suppressed.":::

-When viewing Department scores side by side, Executives and Support aren't displayed in reports.
-Executives doesn’t meet the rated confidentiality threshold with a respondent count of one (1).
+When a user views Department scores side by side, Executives and Support aren't displayed in reports.
+The Executives department doesn’t meet the rated confidentiality threshold with a respondent count of one (1).
 To protect the identity of the respondent for the Executives department, the next largest team, Support, is suppressed.

 - **Rated Confidentiality Threshold:** 5
 - **Suppression Threshold:** 2